saraicd/cool-doggo/README.md

 ## About this repository

-This inspires to be a testing space for some technologies, where I also aim to showcase some other competencies.
+This aspires to be a testing space for some technologies, where I also aim to showcase some other competencies.

 For now you can check: